If you injure your hand, there are a number of things you can do. If your injury is too serious to do these things yourself, have someone else help.

 - Apply direct pressure until bleeding stops.

-- Remove rings and bracelets that may impede blood flow or compress nerves if swelling occurs later.
+- Remove rings and bracelets that may slow blood flow or compress nerves if swelling happens later.

 - Clean area with warm water and soap.

 - Apply antibiotic ointment and a sterile bandage.

 - Apply ice and elevate hand to reduce swelling.

 - If a finger or part of a finger has been cut off, collect all parts and tissue and put it in a plastic bag on ice for transport to the hospital.

 - See a health care provider immediately for a deep cut, puncture wound, animal bite, human bite, or a scrape that you can’t get clean, or if the cut shows signs of infection.